Enter your keyword

 In the Campbell Scientific Africa (Pty) Ltd v Simmers case, an employee was found guilty of sexual harassment and dismissed.
 He challenged his dismissal as substantively and procedurally unfair.
 The Labour Court agreed, finding that, although his conduct was inappropriate, it did not amount to sexual harassment.
 On appeal, Savage reversed the Labour Court’s judgment and found that the conduct complained of was indeed sexual harassment.
 As such, the employee’s dismissal was both procedurally and substantively fair.

-Savage graduated with BA and LLB degrees from the University of Cape Town in 1988 and 1991 respectively.
+Currently, Savage is also enrolled for a PhD in Public Law at the University of Cape Town, having previously graduated with BA and LLB degrees from the University of Cape Town in 1988 and 1991 respectively.
 In 1997 she obtained an LLM summa cum laude from the University of Notre Dame in the United States.
-She is currently enrolled for a PhD in public Law at UCT.

 October 2023 Interview

-Judge Kathrine Savage’s October 2023 interview for a position on the Labour Appeal Court was successful.
+Judge Katharine Savage’s October 2023 interview for a position on the Labour Appeal Court was successful.
 She was nominated for appointment.